 Force Free Training, Handling and Pet Care

-At Paw Pals we take pride in the fact that all our services are force free, fear free, and pain free.
-This means that the methods we use in training, handling, or taking care of any pet, are without the use of pain, fear or force, as we work with positive reinforcement only.
-We build relationships with the animals we care for through trust, so they feel comfortable and happy when we work with and around them.
-Would you like to know more about puppy sitting, overnight pet care, or dog training services?
+At Paw Pals we only use training and handling methods that don’t involve pain, fear or force, and we work with positive reinforcement only.
+We prioritize building relationships with the animals we care for through trust, so they feel comfortable and happy when we work with and around them.
+Would you like to know more about our pet sitting, dog walking, or dog training services?
 Feel free to contact us.